ozgunKk/japanese-multiplier/README.md

  Another thing the consider; even though I have experience with developing with React, I didn't have any prior experience with creating a desktop application from it.
 So I created a desktop app using Electron, but ı can't say that I'm so happy with the window that appears at the moment.

 ## Easter Eggs:
+1. An easter egg series with three different prompts and photoa can be seen after clicking the '猫' button.
+The user can either press to the '猫' button again or to the cat image to see the next prompt, until the third one that says 'Time for math!'.
+The user can start entering number anytime he/she wants without clicking any other number
+2. A cat appears to alert the user in case he/she tries to enter a number with more than 2 digits.
+3. If the user press the calculate button (=) without entering two of the required numbers, a cat will appear for warning.
+4. The last one is for my Turkish bro's!
+If the result is 333, you'll see another easter egg.